gummyworm/monster/docs/linker.md

 ```

 ### SECTION FLAGS
-In the above example, we declared the key "fill" with the value of "1" for SECTIONA.
+In the above example, we declared the key "FILL" with the value of "1" for SECTIONA.
-This is called a "section flag".
+This is called a _section flag_.
 The _FILL_ flag tells the linker how to handle unused
-memory in a section.
+memory within a SECTION.
 The table below describes the available flags and their names.

 Note that any nonzero value for these flags will enable them while the zero value disables them.